BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 The Dolphin's interior:

 BYD's interior design language is distinctive — love it or hate it, you won't mistake it for anything else.
-The centrepiece is a 12.8-inch rotating display that can switch between landscape and portrait orientation.
+The centrepiece is a 12.8-inch rotating display that can switch between horizontal and portrait orientation.
 This is more than a gimmick — portrait mode is genuinely useful for navigation (more map visible ahead of you) and for reading charging station information.
-Landscape mode is better for media, split-screen apps, and the reversing camera.
+Horizontal mode is better for media, split-screen apps, and the reversing camera.

 The dashboard has a flowing, organic design with rounded shapes and a dual-tone colour scheme.
 Materials are a mix of hard plastics (lower areas) and softer-touch surfaces (upper dash, door cards).
 For a sub-$35K car, the material quality is competitive but not exceptional.
 You'll find hard plastic where you don't want to — the door armrests and centre console lower sections — but the areas you touch most frequently are adequate.